AhmedRebai/fin_ml_projects_polytechnique_tunisie_option_eges/project1/README.md

 Explain how to extract relevant features from the data, which will be used as inputs for your machine learning models.

+Feature extraction is a crucial step in preparing the financial data for machine learning models.
+In the context of this project, we'll focus on extracting relevant features from the data to serve as inputs for our algorithmic trading models.
+The extracted features will include information about historical price movements, patterns, and support/resistance levels.
+Here's a breakdown of the feature extraction process:

+## 1. Lag Features:

+* Price Lag: Calculate lag features by shifting historical prices forward or backward in time.
+These features capture the historical price behavior at different time intervals, such as one-hour lag, one-day lag, and so on.
+* Return Lag: Compute lagged returns to capture historical return patterns.
+These features can help identify momentum or mean-reversion signals.

+## 2. Technical Analysis Indicators:

+* Moving Averages: Calculate different moving averages (e.g., Simple Moving Average, Exponential Moving Average) for various timeframes (e.g., 10-day, 50-day, 200-day).
+Moving averages help identify trends and crossovers.
+* Relative Strength Index (RSI): RSI is a momentum oscillator that measures the speed and change of price movements.
+It can indicate overbought or oversold conditions.
+* Moving Average Convergence Divergence (MACD): MACD is a trend-following momentum indicator that provides insights into potential trend changes.
+* Bollinger Bands: Bollinger Bands provide information about price volatility and potential breakouts.
+* Stochastic Oscillator: The Stochastic Oscillator helps identify overbought and oversold conditions, often used in conjunction with other indicators.

+## 3. Support and Resistance Levels:

+* Pivot Points: Calculate daily, weekly, or monthly pivot points based on the previous high, low, and closing prices.
+Pivot points help identify key support and resistance levels.
+* Fibonacci Retracement: Use Fibonacci retracement levels to identify potential support and resistance areas based on the Fibonacci sequence.
+* Chart Patterns: Identify and label common chart patterns such as head and shoulders, double tops, and double bottoms.
+These patterns can indicate potential reversals or continuations in price movements.

+## 4. Graphical Charts:

+* Candlestick Patterns: Recognize and categorize candlestick patterns such as doji, engulfing patterns, hammers, and shooting stars.
+These patterns provide visual insights into market sentiment.
+* Trendlines: Draw trendlines on price charts to visualize trends and potential breakout points.
+* Volume Analysis: Include volume information on the price charts to assess the strength of price movements.

+## 5. Volatility Measures:

+* Historical Volatility: Calculate historical volatility as a feature to measure the level of price fluctuations.
+* Implied Volatility: Incorporate implied volatility data, if available, which reflects market expectations of future price movements.

+## 6. Sentiment Indicators:

+* News and Social Media Sentiment: If applicable, use sentiment analysis of news articles or social media content to gauge market sentiment and incorporate sentiment scores as features.

+## 7. Economic Indicators:

+* Macroeconomic Indicators: Consider adding macroeconomic indicators such as interest rates, inflation, GDP, and unemployment rates as features if they are expected to influence asset prices.

+Feature extraction transforms raw financial data into a set of informative features that can be used for predictive modeling and trading signal generation.
+It's essential to choose features that align with the objectives of the trading strategy and to continually assess and update the feature set as market conditions change.

 # 8 - Modeling:

 Present the mathematical models you mentioned (multilinear regression, k-Nearest Neighbors, decision trees, random forests, XGBoost, deep learning with LSTM and transformers).
 Provide code examples for training and testing these models.